© Crown copyright 2021

 Room service in hotels and other guest accommodation continues to be permitted, but should be ordered by phone or online.

-Only cafes or canteens in premises below may remain open:
+Only cafes or canteens in the following settings may remain open for consumption indoors:

 - hospitals, care homes, or where necessary to safeguard health in extra care schemes